DigitalProductschool/sir-certificates/README.md

 ### Automatic deployments

-The repo is set up for automatic deployments to a Dokku host.
+The repo is set up for automatic deployments to a Dokku host, but can also be deployed to Coolify or other Docker-based environments.

 When pushing changes to `main`, they will be automatically deployed.